kapowaz/rider-code-workshop.github.io/README.md

 8. In the _Sublime Text_ editor window, right-click the folder on the left hand side, and choose New File, then press Command-S (or File > Save) to save it, and call it `index.html`
 9. Time to get started with the exercise!

-## No CSS!
+## Making your profile page

-All the requirements can be met with plain html.
-Yes it will be an ugly page - that's ok.
+All the requirements can be met with plain HTML without any CSS.
+Yes it will be an ugly page - that’s ok.

-You should have:
+Students creating their profile page should try to have one of each of these things in their page:

 1. A main heading on the page with your name in it
 2. A photo of yourself
 3. A medium-length ‘about me’ description of yourself; talk about the kind of vehicle you use to deliver etc.